avraham-bernstein/avraham-bernstein.github.io/index.html.md

 		* [mkdocs](https://www.mkdocs.org/)
 		* a curriculum for a new computer science student
 		* ...
-	3. accessibility & special education
+	3. Accessibility & Special Education:
-		* my invention enabling the blind to sonically "see"/understand maps and mathematical functions by using a standard web browser and a consumer grade graphics tablet
+		* My invention enabling the blind to sonically "see"/understand maps and mathematical functions by using a standard web browser and a consumer grade graphics tablet.
-		* my invention of a generic dyslexic friendly font
+		* My invention of a generic _dyslexic_ friendly font.
-		* kinesiological teaching of multiplication
+		* How I taught kinesiological multiplication.
-		* teaching a second grader advanced mathematics: exponents and binary arithmetic
+		* How I taught a second grader advanced mathematics in 30 min., i.e. exponents and binary arithmetic.
 		* ...
-	4. music composition
+	4. Music Composition Software
-	5. health & exercise:
+	5. Health & Exercise:
-		* my 5 min. course to teach deep meditation just by using a clock with a second hand
+		* My 5 min. course to teach deep meditation just by using a clock with a second hand.
 		* ...
-	6. community service:
+	6. Community Service:
-		* 2023 Jerusalem: rescued an extremely bright autistic teen from being declared truant and forcibly sent to an institution for emotional retards due to malicious negligence by the ministry of education
+		* 2023 Jerusalem: Rescued an extremely bright autistic teen from being declared truant and forcibly sent to an institution for emotional retards due to malicious negligence by the Ministry of Education.
-		* 2016-19 Jerusalem: rescued 3 young children at family court from foster care when the ministry of social services maliciously and falsely accused the father of being a pedophile when in fact his young daughter was serially molested in locked-down institutions run by social services
+		* 2016-19 Jerusalem: Rescued 3 young children at family court from foster care when the Ministry of Social Services maliciously and falsely accused the father of being a pedophile when in fact his young daughter was serially molested in locked-down institutions run by Social Services.
-		* 1977 Toronto: while a student in an MBA program led the battle for [marginal cost pricing for electricity](https://neon.energy/marginal-pricing) in the province of ontario, in the face of strident corporate opposition by huge electricity consumers who smelted metal who advocated hidden subsidies with surreptitious government backing
+		* 1977 Toronto: While a student in an MBA program led the battle for [marginal cost pricing for electricity](https://neon.energy/marginal-pricing) in the Province of Ontario, in the face of strident corporate opposition by huge electricity consumers who smelted metal who advocated hidden subsidies with surreptitious government backing.
-	7. bookmarks
+	7. My Bookmarks.

 * __PGP:__ [https://www.avrahambernstein.com/AvrahamBernstein.asc](https://www.avrahambernstein.com/AvrahamBernstein.asc)

-## View From My North Jerusalem Porch With Southern Exposure Overlooking The Navel Of The World: The True Place To Declare "Urbi Et Orbi"
+## View From My North Jerusalem Porch With Southern Exposure Overlooking The Navel Of The World: The True Place From Which To Declare "Urbi Et Orbi"

 ![View From My Jerusalem Porch](JmViewFromMyPorch_20250706_170242.jpg)